techknowledgist/tgist-features/README.md

 Code to extract features for use in the Techknowledgist system.

-This is a short introduction to get started, see the manual in `docs/manual/index.html` for more details.
+This is a short introduction to get started with a small data set, see the manual in `docs/manual/index.html` for more details.

 You will need Python 2.7, Java 1.8, the Stanford tagger and segmenter and Git.
 Git is only needed for installation.

-First clone the repository, initialize and update the submodules it uses, and copy the configuration file:
+First clone the repository, initialize and update the submodule it uses, and copy the configuration file:

 ```sh
 $ git clone https://github.com/techknowledgist/tgist-features